Wolfgang Koeppen

 Beschreibung

-The Hothouse traces the tragic final two days in the life of a minor German politician, Keetenheuve, a man disillusioned by the corruption of his country after World War II.
+The Hothouse traces the tragic final two days in the life of a minor German politician, Keetenheuve, a man disillusioned by the corruption of his country after the Second World War.
 Following his self-imposed exile during the war, Keetenheuve returns to the hothouse: the city of Bonn, the capital of that new postwar capitalist nation, West Germany.
 Until this point he has led a life guided by principle and political optimism.
 Here, in spellbinding internal monologue and jarring montage, he meets his end.
 The Hothouse is an existential masterpiece and a portrait of a moral man crushed by an immoral world.
 Bitterly controversial at home, a cult writer abroad, Koeppen (1906-1996) brought a volcanic modernist style to German literature that remains unparalleled to this day.
 His uniquely radical voice and breathtaking prose is rendered magnificently by Michael Hofmann.

 Portrait